John du Pont: Athletics

 Du Pont developed the 440 acre Liseter Hall Farm in Newtown Square as a high-quality wrestling facility for amateur wrestlers.
-He called the private group "Team Foxcatcher," after his father's noted racing stable.
+He called the private group "Team Foxcatcher", after his father's noted racing stable.
 Du Pont established an Olympic swimming and wrestling training center and sponsored competitive events at the estate.
-He also allowed some people, such as Olympic champion wrestlers Mark Schultz and later his older brother Dave Schultz and his wife, to live in houses on the grounds for years.
-Dave Schultz also coached the Foxcatcher team.
+He also allowed some people, such as Olympic champion wrestlers Mark Schultz and Dave Schultz and his wife, to live in houses on the grounds for years.
+Dave Schultz also coached the Foxcatcher team, which Kurt Angle was a member of at the time of Schultz' murder.